 In 1999, to combat this lack of data, an innovative step was taken by scientists to greatly improve the collection of observations inside the ocean through increased sampling of old and new quantities and increased coverage in terms of time and area.

 argo.avi is a float animation that explains the purpose and method of Argo.

 Where is Argo now?

-Argo deployments began in 2000 and by November 2007 the millionth profile was collected.
-Today, even with more than 3600 active floats, there are still some areas of the ocean that are over-populated while others have gaps that need to be filled with additional floats.
+Argo deployments began in 2000, and by November 2007, the millionth profile was collected.
+Today, even with close to 3800 active floats, there are still some areas of the ocean that are over-populated while others have gaps that need to be filled with additional floats.
 Today's tally of floats is shown in the figure above and additional float statistics can be found here.
 To maintain the Argo array, national programs need to provide about 800 floats per year.

-In addition to the core Argo array described above, there are several Argo extensions that are in various stages of development and implementation.
-These include enhanced spatial coverage in marginal seas, high latitudes, boundary current regions and equatorial regions, extended depth coverage to the ocean bottom, and continued increases in bio-geochemical sensor additions to floats.
+In addition to the globalization of core Argo described above, there are several Argo enhancements that are in various stages of development and implementation.
+These include extended coverage to the ocean bottom, additional floats equipped with bio-geochemical sesnors, and enhanced spatial coverage in boundary current regions and equatorial regions.

 Besides float deployment, Argo has worked hard to develop two separate data streams: real time and delayed mode.
 A real time data delivery and quality control system has been established that delivers 90% of profiles to users via two global data centers (GDACs) within 24 hours.
 A delayed mode quality control system (DMQC) has been established and 65% of all eligible profiles have had DMQC applied.

 almost every year and the float lifetime has been extended.
 Argo has developed a large user